Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 [II.4] Toto se týká zejména jednoho pána, který se dle doslechu zdržuje doposud beztrestně ve vojenském táboře a stále ještě nosí odznaky svého ,papageiregimentu’ a jehož jméno bylo též uveřejněno předevčírem v ,Pester Lloydu’ a ,Pesti Napló’.
 Jest to známý český šovinista Lükáš, o jehož řádění bude podána interpelace naším poslancem Gézou Savanyú, který zastupuje okres királyhidský.“

-Panuška briefly enters The Good Soldier Švejk when Švejk during interrogation at Hauptwache defends himself by quoting his servant Matěj.
+briefly enters The Good Soldier Švejk when Švejk during interrogation at Hauptwache defends himself by quoting his servant Matěj.

 Background

-Panuška was a Czech painter and a friend of Jaroslav Hašek.
-It was he who persuaded Hašek to go with him to Lipnice on 25 August 1921 [a] and there Hašek remained until he died, less than 17 months later.
+was a Czech painter and a friend of Jaroslav Hašek.
+He persuaded Hašek to go with him to Lipnice on 25 August 1921[a], and there Hašek remained, writing most of the unfinished novel The Good Soldier Švejk (probably from the second chapter of Book Two) until he died less than 17 months later.

 Zdeněk Matěj Kuděj, Emil Artur Longen and Josef Lada also belonged to their common circle of friends.
-Well known is a non-flattering portrait that Panuška made of Hašek towards the end of the author's life and also a drawing of the dead Hašek in his bed.
+Well-known is a non-flattering portrait that Panuška made of Hašek towards the end of the author's life and also a drawing of the dead Hašek in his bed.

 Lifeline

-As a trained "academic painter" Panuška had already in 1897 seen one of his painting reproduced in the press.
+As a trained "academic painter", Panuška had already in 1897 seen one of his paintings reproduced in the press.
 It was published in Volné směry, a sinister picture of a headless horse[b].
 He was known for his landscape paintings, often with a gloomy undercurrent.
 Several of his paintings were from Lipnice and the surrounding area, and he lived in nearby Kochánov from 1923 onwards.
 Panuška was married and fathered four children.

 Cecil Parrott, The Bad Bohemian, 1982